Tom Gola: Early life

 Thomas Joseph Gola was born on January 13, 1933, in Philadelphia, Pennsylvania, the third of seven children born to Ike and Helen Gola.
 Gola's father was a Philadelphia policeman of Polish descent who had changed the family's surname from "Galinsky".
 Gola was praised as a great all-around player as a high school student at La Salle College High School, part of the Philadelphia Catholic League, where he was second-team All-Catholic League in 1949, and first-team in 1950 and 1951.
 He led the Explorers to a Philadelphia Catholic League Championship in 1950.
-He also won the Markward Award as the Catholic League's top player (future basketball hall of fame coach John Chaney won the Philadelphia Public League Award the same year).
+He also won the Markward Award as the Catholic League's top player (future basketball Hall of Fame coach John Chaney won the Philadelphia Public League Award the same year).

-He entered La Salle University in 1951, a year after another Philadelphia basketball Hall-of-famer, and future teammate on the Philadelphia Warriors from 1955 to 1962, Paul Arizin, graduated from Villanova.
+He entered La Salle University in 1951, one year after another Philadelphia basketball Hall of Famer, and future Gola teammate on the Philadelphia Warriors, Paul Arizin, graduated from Villanova.
 Arizin, ironically, had been cut from the La Salle high school team.